FreedomIntelligence/LLMZoo/README.md

 ### CAMEL (Chinese And Medically Enhanced Langauge models)

 Its Chinese name is HuatuoGPT or 华佗GPT to commemorate the great Chinese physician named Hua Tuo (华佗), who lived around 200 AC.
-Training is already finished; we will release it in two weeks; some efforts are needed to delopy in public cloud servers in case of massive requests.
+Training is already finished; we will release it in two weeks; some efforts are needed to delopy it in public cloud servers in case of massive requests.

 ### Vision-langugae LLaMA (coming soon)
 ### Retrieval-augmented LLaMA (coming soon)